davisanc/AzureSecurityLabs/labs/lab-08-azure-ad.md

 # Lab 8 - Azure Active Directory Labs

-On the next tasks we will test Azure Identity Protection, Risk Policies, MFA and Role Base Access Control
+On the next tasks we will test **Azure Identity Protection, Risk Policies, MFA and Role Base Access Control** Also, we will use the **Microsoft Graph API** to look for potential risky users who have signed-in into Azure

 But first, we need to create a few new users in our Azure AD to have multiple identities